 However, the use of passkeys presently creates difficulties in assessing criteria for which the CSP is unable to provide evidence of conformity because the criteria address functions which are beyond the control or visibility of the CSPand for which no third-party security evaluation is available for reliance.
 Consequently, KI’s Assessors are unable to determine meaningful findings that provide confidence of compliance to such criteria.

-Kantara Initiative is in the process of assessing the risks and defining such criteria that will provide the necessary confidence that compliance can be met.

 Therefore, CSPs which deploy passkeys shall mark the criteria listed below as having the following applicability:

 “In scope – Not applicable to passkeys Refer to Notice KI#2025-01”